mjedmonds/mjedmonds.github.io/CS80/notes_md/ch3_html_pt2.md

 - Each is part of a `<input type="type">` tag
 - `color`: allows user to input a RGB, many browsers have color picker.
-  - input must be a hexadecimal value (color code)
+  - Input must be a hexadecimal value (color code)
 - `date`: calendar date input, many browsers have a calendar-style picker

 ## HTML5 Forms